Helene Cronin: Reception

 John Apice wrote for Americana Highways that Cronin is worthy of being on any music lover's radar; there's nothing better than a song with a good story, melody and voice, and Ms. Cronin has the benefit of all three.

 Jim Hynes wrote for Elmore Magazine that Cronin's terrific debut Old Ghosts & Lost Causes has something of Gretchen Peters' darkness and incisive poetry, and that alone should be more than enough for singer-songwriter fans to give Cronin their attention.

 Stephen Rapid wrote on Lonesome Highway that Landmarks is a mature album with a balance between the central voice, the playing and the responsive production; it shows a solid growth since the debut album and that Cronin deserves to be viewed alongside some of her better know contemporaries as a contender.

 Michael Macy wrote on Americana UK about Landmarks that Cronin has a true Americana voice, the drawl of Texas and twang of Nashville, and she would hit the right notes, emotionally and musically.

 Lee Zimmerman wrote for Goldmine Magazine about Maybe New Mexico that it could be Cronin's masterpiece, and considering the fact that she has operated under the radar far too long, it should finally bring her the wider recognition she so decidedly deserves.

 For Robert Christgau is Maybe New Mexico an A−, meaning that if you get into the music, you'll enjoy more than half of the tracks.

 Helene Cronin's view

-Cronin has described herself as a storytelling singer.
+Cronin has described herself as a "story-singer", a term she uses to emphasize the narrative elements of her music.
 Critics have noted her focus on personal themes and emotional lyricism.
-Cronin refers to her songwriting style as "story-singing," a term she uses to emphasize the narrative focus of her music.

 She has stated in interviews that her motivation to write stems from a personal passion for music rather than commercial ambition.
 She considers success to be audience connection and creating music that evokes emotional responses.

 Cronin has stated that listeners often reinterpret her song Rifleman through their own experiences, which she sees as a form of emotional resonance.

 She has noted that overcoming personal challenges has influenced her artistic development.

 Cronin has expressed appreciation for the respect she has earned among peers and the recognition from emerging female artists.